In our educational materials, we advise that one:

 Dr. Kaayla Daniels advises us not to use tomato sauce in cast iron so as not to pull the iron from the pan.

 Stainless Steel Magnet Test

-How do we know which stainless steels are safe?
-There are two main types of stainless steel, magnetic and nonmagnetic.
-The nonmagnetic form has a very high nickel content, and nickel is allergenic and carcinogenic.
+How do we know what kind of stainless steel is safe?
+Please read this article I wrote on the subject to get an overview.
+Meanwhile, there are two main types of stainless steel, magnetic and nonmagnetic.
+The nonmagnetic form has a very high nickel content, and nickel is described as allergenic and carcinogenic.
 It is much more toxic than iron or aluminum.
+This study revealed that nickel as well as chromium in stainless steel leaches into food.
 You can use a little “refrigerator magnet” to test your pans.
 The magnet will stick firmly to the safer type of pan.